ibmverse/verse-developer/_docs/en/11-registering-an-application-in-ibm-verse.md

 ---
-title: Registering an Application in IBM Verse
+title: Registering an Application in HCL Verse
 lang: en
 pagename: registering-an-application-in-ibm-verse
 ---

-## Registering an Application in IBM Verse
+## Registering an Application in HCL Verse
-For development purposes you can use the [IBM Verse Developer Extension for Google Chrome]({{site.data.developers.developerChromeExtension}}){:target="_blank"} to register an application.
+For development purposes you can use the [HCL Verse Developer Extension for Google Chrome]({{site.data.developers.developerChromeExtension}}){:target="_blank"} to register an application.
 There is a [tutorial](#get-started) to get you started.
 &nbsp;
 ### Your Application
 You will need to provide Verse with the URL to your web application.
 Once an extension is clicked in the Verse UI, the URL will be loaded in a new window.
 If cross-document messaging is configured, the initial web page can use JavaScript to listen for a window message event containing a context object after it loads.
 This object has information from Verse for your extension, as specified in the `applications.json` file.